The Art of Deception: Robust Backdoor Attack using Dynamic Stacking of Triggers: Experimental Results

-Activation Defense without reclassification (see Figure \ref{Activation_Defense_backdoor_echec_1}), this approach relies on anomaly detection algorithms such as DBSCAN \cite{alfoudi2022hyper} and is not always as effective at eliminating the backdoor's influence.
-Because it does not contain explicit information on the location of the backdoor in the DNN network.
+Activation Defense without reclassification (see Figure \ref{Activation_Defense_backdoor_echec_1}), this approach relies on anomaly detection algorithms such as DBSCAN \cite{alfoudi2022hyper} and is not always as effective at eliminating the influence of the backdoor.
+This is because it does not contain explicit information regarding the location of the backdoor in the DNN network.

-In Figure \ref{Activation_Defense_backdoor_echec_1}, Activation Defense detected DynamicTrigger during detection without reclassification and was able to detect backdoored clusters, but the problem with this method is that it does not suppress the attack and incorporates many false positives.
+In Figure \ref{Activation_Defense_backdoor_echec_1}, the Activation Defense detected DynamicTrigger during detection without reclassification and was able to detect backdoored clusters, However the problem with this method is that it does not suppress the attack and incorporates many false positives.
 Activation Defense with reclassification (see Figure \ref{Activation_Defense_backdoor_bias_solution}), this approach eliminates the backdoor's influence on the network more strongly and permanently, as identified neurons or layers are directly eliminated or modified.

-In Figure \ref{Activation_Defense_backdoor_bias_solution}, Activation Defense did not detect DynamicTrigger during detection with reclassification and was unable to detect backdoored clusters.

-Figures \ref{Activation_Defense_backdoor_echec_1} and \ref{Activation_Defense_backdoor_bias_solution} show that the "Activation Defense" method (for further explanation of this defense method, see the reference article \cite{nicolae2018adversarial}) on the audio backdoor attack has great difficulty in accurately detecting DynamicTrigger, leading to the conclusion that this dynamic backdoor attack is stealth (for more exhaustive results, see code \footnote{\href{https://github.com/Trusted-AI/adversarial-robustness-toolbox/pull/2328}{code}}).
+In Figure \ref{Activation_Defense_backdoor_bias_solution}, the Activation Defense did not detect DynamicTrigger during detection with reclassification and was unable to detect backdoored clusters.
+Figures \ref{Activation_Defense_backdoor_echec_1} and \ref{Activation_Defense_backdoor_bias_solution} show that the ”Activation Defense” method (for further explanation of this defense method, see the reference article \cite{nicolae2018adversarial}) on the audio backdoor attack has great difficulty in accurately detecting DynamicTrigger, which lead to the conclusion that this dynamic backdoor attack is stealth (for more exhaustive results, see code \footnote{\href{https://github.com/Trusted-AI/adversarial-robustness-toolbox/pull/2328}{ART.1.18 IBM}}).